bekk/bekk-christmas/post/javascript/explore-machine-learning-using-javascript.md

 The last thing you need to know is that data is usually split into three categories.
 Training data is used for model training.
 Validation data is used during training to validate the model on data not used for training.
 Testing data is used to evaluate the performance of the trained model, by measuring the difference between the calculated output by the model and the expected output in the testing data.
 Crucially, each of these partitions must have the same statistical properties.
 A usual strategy is to shuffle the data, before using perhaps 60% for training, 20% for validation and 20% for testing.

-Hopefully you have made it this far, alive and well!
+### A practical example
 Finally, you are ready to see some code examples using TensorFlow.js.
 Note that the syntax and arguments are very similar to anything you would see in e.g. Python or R.

+#### Loading, parsing and transforming data
 First, you must load your data into your program.
 Using JavaScript, loading and parsing your data to the desired format may be the most challenging task of programming an entry-level application, at least in my experience.
 TensorFlow.js offers some functionality for this purpose, however it is not trivial to use when loading data uploaded through the frontend.
 Feel free to try it out for yourself using [the TensorFlow documentation](https://js.tensorflow.org/api/0.14.1/#data.csv).
 If you instead want to rely on your own JavaScript parsing skills, I wrote a small guide how to do this with [react-csv-reader](https://www.npmjs.com/package/react-csv-reader), available in [this GitHub readme file.](https://github.com/hermanwh/tfjs-example).

 Assuming you made it past the hurdle of loading your data using the above guidelines and have managed to split it based on your input and output parameters, you should be left with four JavaScript arrays: _x_train_, _x_test_, _y_train_, and _y_test_.
 Arrays prefixed with _x_ are inputs, while _y_ are outputs.
 We will use the training data to fit our machine learning model, and keep the testing data for later in order to evaluate the model performance.
 Suppose all loading and preprocessing was done using an imaginary _loadAndPreprocessData_ method: